openaps/docs/docs/Using-openaps-Tools/using.md

 `$ cat openaps.ini`

 Didn't return much, did it?
-By the way, that `cat` command will be very useful as you go through these configuration steps to quickly check the contents of files.
+By the way, that `cat` command will be very useful as you go through these configuration steps to quickly check the contents of files (any files, not just `openaps.ini`).

 ### Add pump as device